Snap’s new AR features help brands improve conversions

 So if you have an AR trail or interactive map, elements later in the journey will only be downloaded and accessed when required.
 It also means content can be added and users can start an experience, leave it, and then come back to it.
 Perfect for treasure hunts, long-term events, and experiences with repeatability at the heart of them.

-And, crucially for brands, improvements in persistent storage mean deeper levels of user data when it comes to analyzing how different areas of your experience perform.
+And, crucially for brands, improvements in persistent storage mean deeper levels of user data when it comes to analysing how different areas of your experience perform.
 It’s a way of connecting real life and the digital one at scale – bringing metaverse opportunities through mobile rather than through a headset or computer screen.

 More and more, the line between digital and physical experiences is rapidly diminishing, creating new forms of entertainment and AR experiences.

-Snap has been at the forefront of enabling these new experiences, which add a visual layer to reality or transpose IRL behaviors into digital platforms.
+Snap has been at the forefront of enabling these new experiences, which add a visual layer to reality or transpose IRL behaviours into digital platforms.
 The future is bright for brands that jump in and engage their audience in these new ways.

 Personalize your experience